 Along with Ceuta, Melilla is one of two autonomous Spanish cities on the Moroccan coast.
 Its economy is rooted in cross-border commerce, and its population nearly equally divided between Spanish Christian and Berber Muslim, giving a strongly multicultural atmosphere.
 The enclave is tightly fenced and at the forefront of Spain's efforts to prevent sub-Saharan African migrants and refugees from the Syrian and Libyan conflicts entering the European Union.

-Melilla is very easy on the traveller, and tourist infrastructure is excellent.
+Melilla is very easy on the traveler, and tourist infrastructure is excellent.
 While ferry-loads of visitors pour in during summer, in the low season you’ll have plenty of breathing room.